lifemapper/bison/_sphinx_config/pages/history/year4_planA.rst

 or Linux operating system.
 All processing is done in a Docker container on a local or remote machine.

-The overall goals include annotating a subset of **GBIF occurrence data** with designations from the **US Registry of Introduced and Invasive Species** (RIIS), then summarizing the data by different regions and RIIS status, and finally aggregating data counts by species into a geospatial grid of counties, and computing
+The overall goals include annotating a subset of **GBIF occurrence** records with designations from the **US Registry of Introduced and Invasive Species** (RIIS), then summarizing the data by different regions and RIIS status, and finally aggregating data counts by species into a geospatial grid of counties, and computing